Outjo, Namibia: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types D and M. Be careful to choose the necessary kind.
-Most adapters on sale are just plug changers and expect your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types D and M. Make sure to find the necessary type.
+Many adapters on sale are just plug changers and expect your devices to adjust the voltage themselves.
 If yours can't do that they could burn up.
-This one should be sufficient for most locations.
+This one is sufficent for most locations.

 Power bank for devices